Gozala/work/browserhtml.md

 #### Lossless Web Navigation with Trails

 Trails concept was an attempt to evolve problematic user interface concepts like tabs, navigation history, bookmarks into unified concept that visualized a user’s journey through the web.
 Implementation mapped active browsing sessions (tabs), corresponding histories (session history) and past sessions (browser history) to navigation trails by visualizing it through rows  as expandable stacks of cards.
-[Read full story](https://medium.freecodecamp.org/lossless-web-navigation-with-trails-9cd48c0abb56)
+[Read full story][trails]

 #### Spacial User Interface of the Web

 We set out to enhance existing browser workflows such that they felt familiar & more effective.
-Special user interface with added dimension and pressure sensitive [3D touch][] were applied across all interactions and views to convey rich yet intuitive mental model.
-[Read full story](https://medium.com/free-code-camp/lossless-web-navigation-spatial-model-37f83438201d)
+Special user interface with added dimension and pressure sensitive [3D touch][] were applied across all interactions and views to convey rich, yet intuitive mental model.
+[Read full story][spacial-ui]